<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Your employees are on the front lines, and their confidence with new technology will directly impact the customer experience.
 If they don’t understand how the displays work, they can’t help shoppers who have questions.
 One of the biggest challenges in implementing new digital tools is training staff adequately.
 Host hands-on training sessions before the displays go live, and provide simple cheat sheets for troubleshooting common issues.
 When your team feels comfortable with the technology, they become advocates for it, encouraging customers to interact with the screens and seamlessly integrating them into the sales process.
 This preparation is a key part of our project management process.

-Design an Easy-to-Use Interface
+Design an Interface Anyone Can Use

 The user interface (UI) can make or break your interactive display.
 If it’s cluttered, slow, or confusing, customers will simply walk away.
 The best interfaces are intuitive, blending the ease of online shopping with the tactile experience of being in a store.
 Use large, clear buttons, simple navigation, and a responsive touchscreen that reacts instantly.
 The design should guide the user effortlessly toward the information they’re seeking, whether it’s checking inventory, customizing a product, or learning about a brand’s story.
 A clean and simple UI ensures that everyone, regardless of their technical skill, can use the display with confidence.